-- [ ] Confidential, for Use of the Commission Only (as permitted

-- by Rule 14a-6(e)(2))

-- [ x ] Definitive Proxy Statement

-- [ ] Definitive Additional Materials

-- [ ] Soliciting Material Pursuant to Section 240.14a -12

-VSE CORPORATION (Name of Registrant as Specified In Its Charter)

-Payment of Filing Fee (Check the appropriate box):

-[x] No fee required.

-- [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1.
-Title of each Class of securities to which transaction applies: N/A - 2.
-Aggregate number of securities to which transaction applies: N/A - 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): N/A - 4.
-Proposed maximum aggregate value of transaction: N/A - 5.
-Total fee paid: N/A - [ ] Fee paid previously with preliminary materials: - [ ] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1.
-Amount previously paid: N/A - 2.
-Form, Schedule or Registration Statement No.: N/A - 3.
-Filing Party: N/A - 4.
-Date Filed: N/A

-2550 Huntington Avenue, Alexandria, Virginia 22303-1499
+Filed by the Registrant [x] Filed by a Party other than the Registrant [] Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a -12 VSE CORPORATION (Name of Registrant as Specified In Its Charter) Payment of Filing Fee (Check the appropriate box): [ x ] No fee required. [ ] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+1. Title of each Class of securities to which transaction applies: N/A 2.
+Aggregate number of securities to which transaction applies: N/A 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): N/A 4.
+Proposed maximum aggregate value of transaction: N/A 5.
+Total fee paid: N/A [ ] Fee paid previously with preliminary materials: [ ] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+1. Amount previously paid: N/A 2.
+Form, Schedule or Registration Statement No.: N/A 3.
+Filing Party: N/A 4.
+Date Filed: N/A 2550 Huntington Avenue, Alexandria, Virginia 22303-1499

-Notice of 2007 Annual Meeting of Stockholders and Proxy Statement
+Notice of 2008 Annual Meeting of Stockholders and Proxy Statement